 - Tickets sold for special events are valid solely for the specified event and date stated on the ticket and are not valid for 12 months, unless otherwise stated.

-- Should cancellation of a special event be necessary, the Thackray Medical Museum will attempt to contact all customers who have purchased tickets to arrange an exchange.
-If an alternative event date cannot be agreed, the Thackray Medical Museum agrees to refund the full price paid.
-The Thackray Medical Museum cannot compensate a customer for expenses associated with a cancelled event such as travel or accommodation.
+- Should cancellation of a special event be necessary, the Thackray Museum of Medicine will attempt to contact all customers who have purchased tickets to arrange an exchange.
+If an alternative event date cannot be agreed, the Thackray Museum of Medicine agrees to refund the full price paid.
+The Museum cannot compensate a customer for expenses associated with a cancelled event such as travel or accommodation.

 Terms and Conditions of Entry